Princess Haya in Kenya

 The trip was organized with the help from the World Food Programme (WFP).Filed under Jordanian Royals, UAE Royals

-Tagged Dubai, Health, Kenya, Patronage, Poverty, President Kibaki, Princess Haya, United Nations, Working Visit.
+Tagged Emirate of Dubai, Health, Kenya, Patronage, Poverty, President Kibaki of Kenya, Princess Haya bint Hussein of Jordan, United Nations, Working Visit.